mitodl/edx2bigquery/README.md

                                                           Rephrases log file entries to be consistent with the schema used for tracking log file data in BigQuery.
                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

+                            --- COURSE CONTENT DATA RELATED COMMANDS

+                            axis2bq <course_id> ...     : construct "course axis" table, upload to gs, and generate table in BigQuery dataset for the specified course_id's.
+                                                          Accepts the "--clist" flag, to process specified list of courses in the config file's "courses" dict.

+                            make_cinfo listings.csv     : make the courses.listings table, which contains a listing of all the courses with metadata.
+                                                          The listings.csv file should contain the columns Institution, Semester, New or Rerun, Course Number, Short Title, Title, Instructors, Registration Open, Course Launch, Course Wrap, course_id

                             --- REPORTING COMMANDS

                             person_day <course_id> ...  : Compute the person_course_day (pcday) for the specified course_id's, based on